sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options), by Emre C. Coskun (EMRECC) : Clear export options for all elements on all pages in a Sketch file.
 - [Laboji](https://github.com/rezaaa/Laboji), by Mohammad Reza Mahmoudi: A sketch plugin for adding emoji on layer name like colorful labels or tags.
 - [Sketch Plugin Skew](https://github.com/mheesakkers/sketch-plugin-skew), by Misha: A Sketch plugin for skewing (or shearing) shapes horizontally or vertically.
 - [Symbol Text Inspector](https://github.com/dbilyk/symboltextinspector), by Dmitri Bilyk: Easily inspect the specifications of all text overrides in symbols, including in nested symbols.